-Stay tuned for more updates and continue reading for more information about our June 2019 Volunteer Veterinarian Program:
+Continue reading for more information about our June 2019 Volunteer Veterinarian Program:

 In 2019, thanks to a grant from the Banfield Foundation and donation from our communities around the world, Coconut Mutts was able to sponsor Dr. Bret Grover on a spay neuter project to American Samoa in June 2019.
 We had many requests from the territory to for aid.
 The islands have been without a veterinarian since Dr. Kristen left the island in early 2019 and there is uncertainty surrounding when the position will be filled.
 We’ve received several pleas from pet owners and animal advocates for help.
 Their stories are heartbreaking.
 To be frank, animals are suffering.
 We sought a veterinarian with both US and DEA licenses.